Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Introduction

 Various practical limitations lead to data with varying temporal resolution.
-For instance, limited memory capacity and power constraints often require lower sampling rates of the data acquisition or storage devices \cite{Dieter_2005, ur2016BigDataCompress}.
-Additionally, the quality of sensors and bandwidth limitations further restrict temporal resolution, as high-resolution sensors and real-time transmission demand more resources \cite{chen2021distributed, park2021communication}.
-Consequently, changes in the temporal resolution of data has been the focus of a wide range of studies, such as increasing of temporal resolution of videos \cite{Zuckerman2020}, optimization of sensor networks' sensing rates \cite{Ankur2004}, processing of irregularly sampled data \cite{rubanova2019latent}, optimal combination of high- and low-rate time-series data \cite{Bae2024}.
+For instance, limited memory capacity and power constraints often require lower sampling rates of data acquisition or storage devices \cite{Dieter_2005, ur2016BigDataCompress}.
+Additionally, sensor quality and bandwidth limitations further restrict temporal resolution, as high-resolution sensors and real-time transmission demand more resources \cite{chen2021distributed, park2021communication}.
+Consequently, changes in the temporal resolution of data have been the focus of a wide range of studies, such as increasing of temporal resolution of videos \cite{Zuckerman2020}, optimization of sensor networks' sensing rates \cite{Ankur2004}, processing of irregularly sampled data \cite{rubanova2019latent}, optimal combination of high- and low-rate time-series data \cite{Bae2024}.
 In the case of event-based cameras, effect of bandwidth and event-rate constraints on the temporal resolution have been studied \cite{gehrig2022highresolutioneventcamerasreally, zubić2024state}.

 In this paper, we are interested in the scenario where the temporal resolution of the source data which the model has been trained on, and the target data which the model is to be used on is different.
 We investigate both the scenario of Fine-to-Coarse deployment, where the change is from high to low resolution, and Coarse-to-Fine deployment, where the change is from low to high resolution.
 We consider the setting where it is not possible to fine-tune the model at the edge on the data with the target temporal resolution, for instance when real-time inference is needed on the current sample from target domain.
 Hence, we consider temporal resolution domain adaptation with no re-training on the target dataset, see Figure \ref{fig:main_set_up_summary}.